brandonjjon/tp-importer/README.md

 Tested and working with node v10.8.0

 ### Installing
 Please note that this script will not bring over any passwords.
 You will need to add those directly in TablePlus once the import is complete.
+You can easily copy the individual passwords by searching for the existing database name in the Keychain Access app.

 Clone the project somewhere on your system:
 ```